techedemic/toy_robot/README.md

 # ASSUMPTIONS

--   Once `REPORT` has been called, the current cycle ends.
-The first accepted command after this will only be a `PLACE` command
 -   Input's will be valid, i.e. no letters for coordinates `X,Y` or non-existant directions for `F`
 -   Input file will always be named `input_commands.txt`
 -   Typos (invisible spaces, special characters, etc) will be ignored.
 Example, `'LEFT'` does not equal `'LEFT '`